-For instance, The necessity to attain a flat frequency response led us to use technically slightly less efficient single driver speakers, but mounted to stronger yet lighter weight, undamped, and therefore energy efficient cabinets.
+For instance, the necessity to attain a flat frequency response led me to use technically slightly less efficient single driver speakers, but mounted to stronger yet lighter weight, undamped, and therefore energy efficient cabinets.
 The end result is a high efficiency speaker that wakes up sooner and is better matched to the creamier sounding range of power output from your amplifier.
-Most importantly, because we are not using hot, trebly full range drivers to artificially up our average efficiency specifications, that means that our speakers are actually there all along - delivering on the bottom end.
+Most importantly, because I am not using hot, trebly full range drivers to artificially up the average efficiency specifications, that means that my speakers are actually there all along - delivering on the bottom end.

-As a rare treat from a single driver speaker design, our Our Orca, Marlin, Triton, and Benthic actually make bass - and gobs of it!
+As a rare treat from a single driver speaker design, the Orca, Marlin, Triton, and Benthic actually make bass - and gobs of it!
 But extremely clean, tight - and delicately room tune-able as it should be.

-The point is that our unique high efficiency bass reflex cabinets, which produce inherently clean, clear, and pure midrange because of the materials and construction quality, are not then burdened with trying to cover up nasty mid and high frequencies with massive wads of speaker stuffing.
-And so the bass from our speakers is uncharacteristically powerful, "in room," and well defined.
+The point is that the unique high efficiency bass reflex cabinets, which produce inherently clean, clear, and pure midrange because of the materials and construction quality, are not then burdened with trying to cover up nasty mid and high frequencies with massive wads of speaker stuffing.
+And so the bass from these speakers is uncharacteristically powerful, "in room," and well defined.

-But moreover, we are focused on making speakers that are appropriate for the human environment - your actual home.
-We are focused on making speakers that yield extraordinary results in normal situations and every day volume levels as well as the higher volumes needed in critical listening environments.
+But moreover, I am focused on making speakers that are appropriate for the human environment - your actual home.
+Yielding extraordinary results in normal situations and every day volume levels as well as the higher volumes needed in critical listening environments.

 + How strong are Blumenstein Audio speakers?

-We have created a topology of strategic bracing and pre/post tensioning of the cabinet and driver parts, developed over literally thousands of hours and iterations across years of independent research and development that assures the specific strength to weight ratio of our cabinets can be attained reliably in our shop's day to day production processes.
+I have created a topology of strategic bracing and pre/post tensioning of the cabinet and driver parts, developed over literally thousands of hours and iterations across years of independent research and development that assures the specific strength to weight ratio of these cabinets can be attained reliably in my shop's day to day production processes.

 + How precise is the machine on a handmade product?

-We machine our speaker parts entirely in house with top quality hand-operated equipment following precision-made patterns — ensuring high accuracy, high speed, and low energy consumption.
-The use of hand tools also provides us with the best and most reliable quality control - a craftsman's eye.
+I machine the speaker parts entirely in house with top quality hand-operated equipment following precision-made patterns — ensuring high accuracy, high speed, and low energy consumption.
+The use of hand tools also provides me with the best and most reliable quality control - a craftsman's eye.

-Our speaker designs are not only acoustically optimized, but mathematically optimized for the greatest yield from a sheet of plywood.
-Less than 6% of our speaker panels become scrap or dust, considering all of our production processes combined.
-This helps keep the price of our speakers down because we are not diverting our skilled time and materials to deal with the trash, nor are we unnecessarily wasting the expensive materials that constitute such a large part of the retail price.
-Our wood alone cost up to 10 times as much as MDF, which most speakers, even very "high-end" ones, are made of.
-Yet, we could not make our speakers sound half as good without top quality woods and construction processes.
+The speaker designs are not only acoustically optimized, but mathematically optimized for the greatest yield from a sheet of plywood.
+Less than 6% of the speaker panels become scrap or dust, considering all of the production processes combined.
+This helps keep the price of the speakers down because I am not diverting my skilled time, nor am I unnecessarily wasting the expensive materials that constitute such a large part of the retail price.
+The wood I use alone cost up to 10 times as much as MDF, which most speakers, even very "high-end" ones, are made of.
+Yet, I could not make these speakers sound half as good without top quality woods and construction processes.

 + What goes into finishing a Blumenstein Audio product?

-The industry leading quality of our woodwork comes by no mistake.
+The industry leading quality of my woodwork comes by no mistake.

-All of our products are rough sanded then polished through the highest grits in order to achieve their completely smooth surface.
+All Blumenstein wood products are rough sanded then polished through the highest grits in order to achieve their completely smooth surface.
 This is a vital step to do justice to a cabinet's potential to both look and last beautifully.

-To finish the cabinets, we use Tried & True Danish oil, a polymerized linseed oil sourced from upstate New York.
-This finish was developed from a 200-year-old coach maker's varnish recipe, and we hand-rub and hand-polish it on our speakers in the traditional technique.
+To finish the cabinets, I use Tried & True Danish oil, a polymerized linseed oil sourced from upstate New York.
+This finish was developed from a 200-year-old coach maker's varnish recipe, and I hand-rub and hand-polish it on the speakers in the traditional technique.

 Without the help of any added dryers and solvents, this non-toxic finish gives the cabinet surfaces a beautifully understated shine.

-For over 10 years, every step of our production has been done with hand tools or hand operated power tools.
+For over 10 years, every step of my production has been done with hand tools or hand operated power tools.

 Finally, the speakers are packaged carefully, and sent to music lovers around the world.
-It is our hope that our speakers can be of valuable service for many decades.
+It is my hope that the speakers can be of valuable service for many decades.

-Our work doesn't stop in the shop.
+My work doesn't stop in the shop.
 Every purchase from Blumenstein Audio also comes with long-term support and setup advice.
-We welcome you to join our dedicated community of owners who know no substitute for the true quality of our products.
+I welcome you to join this dedicated community of owners who know there is no substitute for the quality of Blumenstein products.

 + Are there any notable features of a Blumenstein Audio product I won't find in bigger, name brands?